magic-onion/module-one-final-project-guidelines-nyc-web-100818/README.md

 # To Dos
- - Determine whether or not our Cart_item model is functioning as intended
+ - Determine whether or not our Cart_item model is functioning as intended - Seems to be done. further testing required.

  - Test all tables and expected basic functionality
  - Decide on added features and write deliverables
  - Determine structure of seed data